-In this dialog you can choose to export all records or to export records in a temporal range.
-The records can also be filtered by using a search term which will cause the export process to only select the rows matching the given pattern.
-Using the system administration web interface you can also filter records by selecting domain using proper combo box.
+In this dialog you can choose to export all records or to export filtered records.
+The records can be filtered by using an advanced search which will cause the export process to only select the rows matching the given filters.
+You can filter records according to several match rules and/or temporal range as shown figure 5.31 Using the system administration web interface you can also filter records by selecting domain using proper combo box.